The-Animals-are-Starving/the-animals-are-starving/Documentation/M3_Requirements_and_Design.md

 <a name="nfr2"></a>
 2. **Ease of use**
     - **Description**: Requests made to the backend should be retrieved within 2 seconds with up to 100 concurrent users.
     - **Justification**: A key secondary function of any app is processing speed.
 Further since this is an app meant to speed up household work for the pets, it would be very problematic if the app caused more frustrations with slow API requests.
 The timing of 2 seconds is, again, a general rule for API calls, as referenced in [an article by OctoPerf](https://blog.octoperf.com/performance-response-times/#less-than-2-seconds), stating that "for complex activities, such as browsing products that vary along multiple dimensions, 2 seconds represents an important response-time limit," which is true of our database queries.
+In terms of the number of users, we feel that expecting a maximum of 100 concurrent users is reasonable considering our class size and is supported by [Blazemeter's bnechmark](https://help.blazemeter.com/docs/guide/performance-kpis-higher-number-concurrent-users.htm) for small scale applications.

 ## 4. Designs Specification